valenzano-lab/aegis/README.md

 ```shell
 aegis read -i ./sim1_files/records/run0.rec my_rec_info.csv
 ```
 It is worth noting that runtime and memory needed increase with population and genome size.
 Also, sexual simulations can be considerably more costly in this respect due to additional computations involved (recombination and assortment).
+A future blog post will provide a more detailed overview of runtime.

 When running simulations until they reach evolutionary equilibrium (i.e. setting *n_stages = "auto"* in the config file), the runtime, depending also on population and genome size, is hard to estimate.
 Getting a sense for runtime by trial and by keeping log files might become necessary in some cases since the maximal number of stages allowed has to be defined a priori in the config file for computational reasons.
 When the maximal number of stages allowed is reached, the simulation will terminate irrespective of whether it has reached evolutionary equilibrium or not.
-If you have questions concerning this, don't hesitate to contact us.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature